taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ### Page 8

 Next day.
 Full page depiction of the **CIRQUE DU COSMIQUE**'s main training gym, as guild trainees, most of them Earthers, do a physical warmup for partner acrobatics.
 We hear a steady stream of "Ready!"s, spoken by trainees with their hands raised, indicating that they are ready to base another trainee (this is the training sequence I saw at the beginning of Backbone show at Southbank Centre).
 Except for the first year trainees, all of the **CIRQUE DU COSMIQUE** trainees, including the Orbiters, are strong and muscled.
-Third year trainee **GIARMO**, a broad-shouldered Earther **GANGIE**, supervises the training session.
-The ceiling of the training gym is actually one wall of an enormous aquarium, full of old Earth animals and some new, genetically engineered marine animals.
+Third year trainee **GIARMO**, a broad-shouldered Earther **GANGIE**, supervises the warmup.
+The ceiling of the gym is actually one wall of an enormous aquarium, full of old Earth animals and some new, genetically engineered marine animals.

-### Page 9

 **GIARMO**: "Unassigned trainees!
 If you are an Orbiter, you may find the ways of this guild very difficult to follow."